jonathanharrell/cjarellano-v2/content/posts/doctor-who-crappy-new-year.md

 ---
 Oof.
 It’s hard out here for us Whovians.

-Despite a flimsy last couple of seasons, I watched "Revolution of the Daleks" with anticipatory glee: the latest *Doctor Who* special sees the beloved Captain Jack reunite with the Doctor in their latest scrap against the Daleks.
+The Jodie Whittaker seasons have been flimsy at best, despite a talented cast who appear to yearn every week for material that can play to their strengths.
+Still, I watched "Revolution of the Daleks" with anticipatory glee: the latest *Doctor Who* special sees the beloved Captain Jack reunite with the Doctor in their latest scrap against the Daleks.

 <div class="relative mb-12" style="padding: 56.25% 0 0 0;">
   <iframe